Sylvester's Criterion Calculator

 1. Choose the matrix size.
 Select 2×2, 3×3, or 4×4 from the matrix size menu.
 The calculator supports only these sizes so that all necessary minors can be computed quickly.

 2. Enter a real symmetric matrix.
 Fill in the matrix entries using real numbers (integers, decimals, or fractions in decimal form).
 Sylvester's criterion is stated for real symmetric matrices, so in theory you should have aij = aji.
-If you enter a non-symmetric matrix, the calculator will still compute the leading principal minors of the matrix you provide, but the theoretical conclusions about definiteness strictly apply only when the matrix is symmetric.
+If you enter a non-symmetric matrix, the calculator stops and asks you to correct the mirrored entries before it applies the definiteness tests.

 3. Run the test.
 Click the button to check definiteness.
 The script builds each leading principal submatrix, computes its determinant, and then analyzes the sign pattern of these determinants.

 4. Read the result summary.
-The output tells you whether the matrix is classified as positive definite, negative definite, semidefinite, or indefinite, and it shows the values of the leading principal minors used to make that decision.
+The output tells you whether the matrix is classified as positive definite, negative definite, semidefinite, or indefinite, and it shows the determinant values used to make that decision.

 This is especially useful if you are checking Hessian matrices in optimization, testing covariance matrices in statistics, or analyzing stability in differential equations without computing eigenvalues explicitly.